-Not only is swimming fun, it doesn’t require some of the gross or fine motor skills some other sports do.
+Swimming is fun, and it doesn’t require some of the gross motor or fine motor skills that many other sports do.
 Plus, it can actually help with movement issues.
-Swimming helps develop muscle tone, coordination and balance.
+Swimming helps develop muscle tone, coordination, and balance.
 Research shows that it may also improve speech.
-Another benefit: Because it’s an individual sport, your child can improve at his own speed.
+Another benefit: Because it’s an individual sport, kids can improve at their own speed.

-Martial arts may be challenging for kids with gross motor issues at first.
-But karate, tae kwon do and judo are taught in a very slow and structured way.
-Kids build skills gradually, and as they reach new skill levels, they’re awarded a different color belt to reflect their success.
-That can be a huge confidence boost!
+Martial arts may be more difficult for kids with gross motor issues at first.
+But karate, tae kwon do, and judo are taught in a very slow and structured way.
+Kids build skills gradually.
+And as they reach new skill levels, they’re awarded a different color belt to reflect their success.
+That can be a huge confidence boost.

 Track and Field

-If your child really wants to try team sports, soccer might be one of the best options.
-Kids with motor skills issues might do well playing defense.
+If your child really wants to try team sports, soccer can be one of the best options.
+Kids who struggle with motor skills might do well playing defense.
 Defensive players have a little more time to plan their movements.
-And their role isn’t so focused on running, kicking and scoring.
-If they’re able to block the shot, make a tackle or kick the ball out of danger, they’ve done their job.
+And their role isn’t so focused on running, kicking, and scoring.
+If they’re able to block the shot, make a tackle, or kick the ball out of danger, they’ve done their job.

 Fencing uses a unique mix of movement skills.
-It requires fine motor skills for handling the foil (the fencing sword), and gross motor skills for learning footwork and moving quickly.
+Kids use fine motor skills for handling the foil (the fencing sword), and gross motor skills for the footwork and quick movements.
 In beginning fencing classes, kids work on balance and coordination.
 They also focus on developing concentration and strategy.
 And they continue to build skills from there.